REST Methods

 As we saw above, the response always contains an errors

 errors.
-For example, what if the incoming request parameters do not pass the given validation rules?
+For example, what if the incoming request parameters can not pass the given validation rules?
 This can be handled

 by the errors